 Greenwell had a good 12-season major league career, hitting .303 lifetime while playing exclusively for the Red Sox.
-His first three major-league hits were home runs, the first a 13th-inning game-winner at Toronto on September 25, 1985.
+His first three major-league hits were home runs, the first a 13th-inning game-winner against the Toronto Blue Jays on September 25, 1985.
 He was a two-time All-Star who finished second in the 1988 MVP voting.
 However, his excellent season was overshadowed by Jose Canseco's 40-40 season.
 Greenwell is the holder of a distinct record: most RBI in one game, accounting for all of a team's scoring.
-On September 2, 1996, he drove in all nine runs in the Red Sox 9-8 victory in Seattle.
+On September 2, 1996, he drove in all nine runs in the Red Sox's 9-8 victory over the Seattle Mariners.

 Greenwell is perhaps the biggest bust in the history of Nippon Pro Baseball.
 After signing the largest contract ever for a Hanshin Tigers player, he hurt his back in spring training, 1997, injured his foot a week after returning, then decided to call it quits after hitting .231/.310/.346 in 7 games in Japan, saying that God told him to retire.
 He then took the money and ran, using the dough to build an amusement park in Florida.
 Years later, Greenwell began racing trucks: in 2006 he became a professional truck racer.

 His nickname during his playing days was "The Gator."
 It was said he got the nickname because he liked to wrestle alligators during the offseason in his native Florida.

 - 1987 Topps All-Star Rookie Team